 |Loan Type||Secured or unsecured term loans originated after June 15, 2020||Incremental term loan tranche to an existing term loan or revolving credit facility made by an eligible lender on or before June 15, 2020|

 |Maximum Loan Size||The lesser of $35 million or the Eligible Borrower’s average 2019 quarterly revenue||The lesser of $300 million or the Eligible Borrower’s average 2019 quarterly revenue|

-Synovus is participating in the Main Street Lending program and currently accepting applications with single borrowers and additional guarantors.
-The Federal Reserve is unable to accept co-borrower applications at this time but expects to do so in the future.
+Synovus is participating in the Main Street Lending program and accepted applications with single borrowers, multiple co-borrowers and additional guarantors.
 To be eligible to apply for a Main Street loan, a non-profit organization must meet the following minimum criteria: